AudioKit/AudioKit/Examples/iOS/AudiobusMIDISender/README.md

 These messages should also be sent from the AKCallbackInstrument connected to the AKSequencer.

 ### Letting Audiobus Shut Off CoreMIDI Messages
-Obviously, you don't want to continue sending MIDI through AKMIDI when sending to Audiobus, or else each MIDI messages would be sent twice.
+Obviously, you don't want to continue sending MIDI through AKMIDI when sending to Audiobus, or else each MIDI message would be sent twice.
 Audiobus insists that you let it control when conventional MIDI messages can be sent.
 They're very adamant about this.
 So you must send a closure to your Audiobus controller that will allow Audiobus to shut off the CoreMIDI messages.
 In the example project, I have a flag ```coreMIDIIsActive``` which controls the flow of the MIDI messages in my callback:

 ```
 fileprivate func noteOn(midiSendPort: ABMIDISenderPort, status: AKMIDIStatus, note: MIDINoteNumber, velocity: MIDIVelocity, channel: MIDIChannel = 0) {